Rīga By Canal

 Enjoy a different perspective of the city aboard the 107-year-old Darling, a charming wooden canal cruiser that belonged to the family...

 Latvian National Museum of History

 If you want to make sense of Latvian history, this museum traces it all the way from the Stone Age to the hipster age.

 Built in 1924 as a gentle way to encourage Rīgans not to be late for work, this clock is a popular meeting place, carrying the branding...

 Imagine if your favourite alternative radio station opened a nightspot that played its signature blend of experimental tunes and...

 Latvia’s trendier version of Prêt a Manger is a step up from ready-made sandwiches at the grocery store.
 Black-and-yellow stencil art...

-Today, two soldiers stand guard at the monument through the day and perform a modest changing of the guards every hour on the hour from 9am to 6pm.
+Two soldiers stand guard at the monument throughout the day and perform a modest changing of the guards every hour on the hour from 9am to 6pm.